AdobeDocs/analytics.en/help/analyze/reports-analytics/reports.md

 # Reports

 Each report in Reports & Analytics uses a dedicated dimension and default metric.
 You can change the metric in each report and add breakdowns if desired.
-The following lists provide what dimensions are used, and their default metric.
+The following lists provide what dimension is used in each report.

-> [!NOTE] Your left menu can look different depending on customizations an admin in your organization has made.
+> [!NOTE] Your reports menu can look different depending on customizations an admin in your organization has made.
 See [Menu customizing](/help/admin/admin/customize-menus.md) in the Admin user guide.

 ## Site Metrics

 Contains reports that typically trend using a date range.
 Also contains unique reports, such as Recommended reports and Real-time reports.

 * My recommended reports: Creates a dashboard that contains several reportlets for immediate insights.
 * Key metrics: A report that allows you to trend up to five metrics at a time.
-Trends [page views](/help/components/metrics/page-views.md), [visits](/help/components/metrics/visits.md), and [unique visitors](/help/components/metrics/unique-visitors.md) by default.
+Trends [Page views](/help/components/metrics/page-views.md), [Visits](/help/components/metrics/visits.md), and [Unique visitors](/help/components/metrics/unique-visitors.md) by default.
-* Page views: Trends the metric [page views](/help/components/metrics/page-views.md) over time.
+* Page views: Trends the [Page views](/help/components/metrics/page-views.md) metric over time.
-* Visits: Trends the [visits](../../components/metrics/visits.md) metric over time.
+* Visits: Trends the [Visits](/help/components/metrics/visits.md) metric over time.
-* Visitors: Trends various [unique visitors](../../components/metrics/unique-visitors.md) metrics over time.
+* Visitors: Trends various [Unique visitors](/help/components/metrics/unique-visitors.md) metrics over time.
   * Unique visitors: Counts visitors only once for the entire selected date range.
   * Hourly unique visitors: Counts visitors multiple times if they visit during different hours of the selected date range.
   * Daily unique visitors: Counts visitors multiple times if they visit during different days of the selected date range.